 #PeakDistrictConnect is here to help you reap the huge benefits of connecting to the natural world, whilst importantly staying home to protect the NHS and save lives.

-With the help of our Junior Rangers, each week we will be sharing a new and exciting blog, some challenges to keep you busy, as well as a number of wonderful online resources and activities you can dive into all from the comfort of your own home.
+With the help of our Junior Rangers, we will be sharing exciting wildlife blogs, some challenges to keep you busy, as well as a number of wonderful online resources and activities you can dive into all from the comfort of your own home.